“Think and Grow Rich (Napoleon Hill) – Blogging Bookshelf” by The Booklight is licensed under CC BY 2.0

 Napoleon also stated that man’s only limitation lies in his development and use of his imagination.
 He went on to describe two kinds of imagination; Synthetic imagination and Creative imagination.
 He wrote saying both these only become more alert with continual use.

-Organized Planning: The Crystallization of Desire into Action
+Organised Planning: The Crystallisation of Desire into Action

-Napoleon Hill in the chapter on organized planning started by giving us four instructions that are essential in planning.
+Napoleon Hill in the chapter on organised planning started by giving us four instructions that are essential in planning.
 These were:

 (a) Forming allies with all the people required to achieve your goal.